inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

   POSTGRES_HOST: hostname
   POSTGRES_PORT: 5432
 ```
-You can specify connection profiles in Mage.
-For example if you wanted to specify a dev connection profile that is different than default.
-This can be useful if you want to define a different connection profile for your dev and live environments.
+You can also specify custom connection profiles in the io_config.yaml file.
+For example, it can be useful to define a different Postgres connection profile for the dev environments.

-Pull in environment variables using [Jinja Templating](https://realpython.com/primer-on-jinja-templating/).
-Use double curly brackets with the env.var
+To do this, create a `dev:` profil, copy the the block above into that profile, and replaced the values with environment variables using [Jinja Templating](https://realpython.com/primer-on-jinja-templating/).
+In specific, use double curly brackets with the env.var syntax.

+Dev profile with postgres configuration parameters that are being pulled in from docker, which is where we are defining the postres instance.
 ```yaml
 dev:
   POSTGRES_CONNECT_TIMEOUT: 10